aplteam/MarkAPL/Files/MarkAPL.md

 * You cannot mix ```` ``` ```` and `~~~`: when a code block is opened with three backticks then it can be closed only by three backticks.

   But that also means that you can put three tilde characters on display within a code block that was opened with three backticks, and vice versa.
+* By default all code blocks come with a "Copy-to-clipboard" button.
+If you don't want this you can switch this off by setting `coptToClipboardBtn` to 0.
+However, setting this parameter always effects **all** code blocks in a document.

 ##### Code: the `<pre>` tag